Caledonia Agricultural Society

 The Campaign Cabinet and Canvassers are working diligently to raise the funds as quickly as possible.
 We have received heart-warming support from those we have visited thus far.
 We will be making an announcement as to how much has been raised once the campaign has reached 60% of its goal.

 25. How will the project be communicated to the community?

 All communication channels will be maximized during the campaign to ensure the community and our Fair members are kept current on all activities including the progress of the building project.
 Updates on the campaign and the project will appear in local media, our website, Facebook, Twitter and through e-blasts as well as a monthly campaign newsletter.

 26. I'm finishing a pledge to another large project so can't give this year.

 A pledge can be made today with payments to start at a future date: next month or next year possibly.
 The campaign is seeking pledges to run for up to three years, five years if necessary, but will make special considerations on an individual basis… whatever works best for you.
 We can accept a signed pledge now and send a reminder at the appropriate time.

 27. When will I receive my charitable tax receipt?

-Charitable tax receipts will be issued in immediately upon receipt of the gift or pledge payment.
+Charitable tax receipts will be issued early in the year following the gift or pledge payment.
 For multiple gifts or pledge payments made throughout the year, a cumulative tax receipt will be issued.